FamilySearch/pewpew/guide/src/cli.md

     pewpew try [OPTIONS] <CONFIG>

 OPTIONS:
+    -o, --file <FILE>                      Send results to the specified file instead of stderr -f, --format <FORMAT>                  Specify the format for the try run output [default: human]  [possible values: human, json]
     -h, --help                             Prints help information
     -i, --include <INCLUDE>...
 Filter which endpoints are included in the try run.
 Filters work based on an endpoint's tags.
 Filters are specified in the format "key=value" where "*" is